canonical/indico-operator/docs/tutorial.md

 juju deploy nginx-ingress-integrator
 ```

-If your cluster has [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) enabled, you'll be prompted to run the following (If you are working inside the Multipass vm chances are you have RBAC enabled):
+If your cluster has [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) enabled, you'll be prompted to run the following (If you are working inside the Multipass VM chances are you have RBAC enabled):

 ```bash
 juju trust nginx-ingress-integrator --scope cluster